 Treatment may be needed to treat an underlying infection.
 This may include antiviral, antibiotic, or antifungal medications.
 If the erythema multiforme is related to a current medication, your doctor will work with you to stop the medication and find a replacement if needed.

-Severe lesion due to erythema multiforme major may also require: Treatment to prevent infections of the lesionsHospitalization for widespread, life-threatening lesions
+Severe lesion due to erythema multiforme major may also require: Treatment to prevent infections of the lesionsHospitalization for hydration if mouth lesions are severe

 Moist compresses and medications may help relieve discomfort from lesions.
 Medication options may include: Oral antihistamines to help control itchingTopical steroid creams to help discomfort and itchingAcetaminophen